zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  One or more containers statuses could not be retrieved.
+  The status of one or more containers could not be retrieved.

   **Action:**

-  Check the status of the message for more information and the health of Discovery Service.
+  Check the status of the message for more information and the health of the Discovery Service.

 ### ZWEAC700E